Camp Fire History

 The organization’s mission is “Camp Fire builds caring, confident youth and future leaders.”
 Camp Fire youth created a promise to go with the mission statement, “Young people want to shape the world; Camp Fire provides the opportunity to find their spark, lift their voice and discover who they are.
 In Camp Fire, it begins now.”LIGHT THE FIRE WITHIN.”

-Last year alone, Camp Fire councils nation-wide logged over 30 million program hours in pursuit of that mission.
-Camp Fire offers quality programs reflective of best practices in its core program areas: Caring, Camping, Contributing, and Connecting.
+Last year alone, Camp Fire councils nationwide logged over 30 million program hours in pursuit of that mission.
+Our organization offers quality programs for our Afterschool Program and Day Camp Sessions.

-Camp Fire is reflective of the mission, core values, and the quality of the Camp Fire experience.
+Camp Fire North Texas reflects the mission, core values, and quality of the Camp Fire experience.
 The youth find a fun and inclusive place with caring adults committed to providing a positive youth development setting.
-As in the past, Camp Fire is a place where children form lasting relationships, develop a sense of belonging, and are actively involved in their own learning.
+As in the past, Camp Fire is where children form lasting relationships, develop a sense of belonging, and are actively involved in their learning.

-As we celebrate Camp Fire’s role—past, present, and future—in delivering quality program opportunities to youth and their families, we hope to inspire future efforts to advance the mission of Camp Fire and chart the course for an even brighter future.
+As we celebrate Camp Fire’s past, present, and future role in delivering quality program opportunities to youth and their families, we hope to inspire future efforts to advance the mission and chart the course for an even brighter future.